mitchins/ESP-Aquarium-Water-Sensor/README.md

 # ESP-Aquarium-Water-Sensor

-A simple water flow and quality sensor for aquariums based on ESP controller
+A simple water flow and quality sensor for aquariums based on ESP controller.
+This board helps measure the quality of the water and its parameteres in real-time, such that alerts and graphs can be setup.

+The device is conveniently be powered off usb and provides a wifi connection for ease of connection.
+The core of this device is the ubiquitous Wemos D1 Mini, which is easily available and low cost.
+It has a modular list of external sensors, however if for whatever reason your application does not require it, they can be omitted.

 ## Features

-* Measure the water flow rate (via YF-S201) )
+* Measure the water flow rate (via YF-S201)
 * Measure total dissolved solids (TDS) for water quality (via KS0429)
 * Measure the internal water temperature (via DS18B20 probe)
 * Respond to switch inputs (reed, contact or button) with 10K pull-up.